AlexanderEllis/blog/content/posts/reservoir-signs.md

 Every sign to be swapped can be visited with just a handful of tools.
 You don't have to worry about storing, bringing, counting, misplacing, or manufacturing the other signs.
 It's the Mass Department of Conservation and Recreation, and they want to save the extra metal!

-It's not the cleanest looking solution, but it is simple and elegant.
+It's not the cleanest looking solution, but it is simple and it works.
 It seems like an obvious choice when you notice it, as good design should.